yaqwsx/bcthesis/caching.md

 we create conjunction of their path conditions a make a set union of their labels.
 Splitting a sub-state into two sub-states is possible if clauses of the original path conditions can be split into two sets of clauses such that they are independent (share no common variable).
+We call a sub-state *trivial* if it cannot be split any more.
 Note that every two states can be transformed into a matching form, as we can in the worst-case scenario merge all sub-states to a single one and thus produce a sub-state equivalent to a multi-state without sub-states.

-Our motivation for introduction of sub-states is straightforward -- provided the above-mentioned equality procedure, we produce smaller and more simple queries to an \smt solver and we also expect a high cache hit-rate, as in real-world programs, only very few variables has effect on current transformation of multi-state.
+Our motivation for introduction of sub-states is straightforward -- provided the above-mentioned equality procedure and keeping as many trivial sub-states as possible, we produce smaller and more simple queries to an \smt solver.
+We also expect a high cache hit-rate, as in real-world programs, only very few variables has effect on current transformation of multi-state.

 Compared to performing similar operations directly on the queries produced by
 \smt store, we can compute the the data dependencies on the fly with no